Addiction And Low-Income Americans

 - Life experiences or educational opportunities

 Financial loss as a result of addiction can have a snowball effect on low-income Americans.
 People may neglect bills in order to cover the cost of addiction, resulting in bad credit, missed payments, and overwhelming debt.
+Also, access to preventative health care is limited for low-income Americans, and untreated mental health or chronic illness can lead to the use of drugs or alcohol to self-medicate.
+The Affordable Healthcare Act (AHCA) has helped increase the number of Americans with health insurance since 2010.
+Unfortunately, about 45% of adults are still uninsured because the cost is still too high, or their state did not expand Medicaid.

 Questions about treatment?